Disclaimer:

 Pre-Approval

-Pre-approval, sometimes called approval in principle, is when your lender has reviewed your financial situation and indicated how much they would be willing to lend you for a home purchase.
-It is not a guarantee of finance, but it gives you a good idea of your budget and shows sellers you are a serious buyer.
+Pre-approval, sometimes called approval in principle, is when your lender has reviewed your financial situation and indicated a possible borrowing range.
+It is not a guarantee of finance, but Settled.govt.nz says conditional pre-approval can indicate the price range you can buy in and show agents and sellers you are a serious buyer.

-Keep in mind that pre-approval usually has an expiry date, often 60 to 90 days.
-If you have not found a property by then, you will need to get it renewed.
-Also remember that final approval depends on the lender being satisfied with the specific property you want to buy, so pre-approval does not mean you are guaranteed to get a loan for every property in your price range.
+Keep in mind that pre-approval may have an expiry date and conditions.
+Final approval depends on lender criteria and the lender being satisfied with the specific property, valuation, insurance and settlement details, so pre-approval does not guarantee a loan for every property in your price range.

 Learn more: Pre-Approvals vs Live Deals: What First Home Buyers Need to Know